*Photos and recipe updated December 2022*

 I also used a rotisserie chicken instead of cooking the chicken in the sauce here.
 I was all about easy when it came to this recipe, but you could totally use 1 lb of raw chicken tenderloin and add them along with the coconut milk (you can sear/brown the outside of them first if you want).

 As for the flavors here, I’m loving the creaminess that the coconut milk adds along with the brightness of the wine and lemon juice.
 I’ve really come to love the earthiness of mushrooms too, especially when they’re contrasted with bright pops of flavor like the roasted tomatoes.
 By cooking the pasta right in the sauce, it thickens up beautifully without adding flour or heavy cream.
 Enjoy!

-- 1/2 rotisserie chicken, skin and bones removed (350 grams)
+- 1 small to medium rotisserie chicken, skin and bones removed, (600 grams)

-- 12 oz rainbow cherry tomatoes, halved (340 grams)
+- 12 oz rainbow cherry tomatoes, halved, (340 grams)

 - 8 oz sliced Baby Bella mushrooms

-- 1/4 cup fresh basil chopped
+- 1/3 cup fresh basil, chopped

-- 4 cloves garlic minced and divided
+- 5 cloves garlic, minced and divided, (20 grams)

-- 1/2 tbsp ghee
+- 1/2 tbsp olive oil, (8 grams)